Drowning Prevention

 Magnitude of the Problem

-• While White children account for more than half of these fatalities, American Indian/Alaska Native and Black children are significantly more likely to drown.
+• American Indian/Alaska Native and Black children were significantly more likely to drown compared to White, Asian, or Hispanic children.

 Prevention